The n100 Google update: why rank tracking just got expensive

 | CAPTCHA Cost | $0.002 | $0.02 | 10x Cost |

-When the “n100” update hit, their operational costs didn’t just go up by 20% or 30%.
+Most budget rank trackers operate on razor-thin margins.
+They rely on cheap residential proxies and high efficiency.
+When the n100 update hit, their operational costs didn’t go up by 20% or 30%.
 They went up by 900%.

-This forces them to make a choice:
+This forces them to choose between three options:

-- Reduce Depth: Stop tracking Top 100.
-Only track Top 20.
+- Reduce depth: stop tracking Top 100, only track Top 20.

-- Die: Go out of business.
+- Go out of business.

 The technical fallout: a developer’s nightmare

-The Old Python Logic:
+The old Python logic:

 # The good old days